Competing Values Framework (Cameron & Quinn)

 It’s Your Turn

 What do you think?
 Is the Competing Values Framework applicable in today’s modern management environment?
 Do you recognize the practical explanation or do you have more additions?
 What are your success factors regarding the use of the Competing Values Framework?
+What do you know about other culture models, like the internal process model, the rational goal model or the open system model?

 Share your experience and knowledge in the comments box below.